In the world of defensive firearms, there’s compact, subcompact, and downright tiny. We’re talking about mouse guns!

 Cons

-If you like the idea of a shrunk-down ultra-concealable 1911, Sig’s got you covered.
-The P238 is a micro pistol with everything we know and love about the 1911, including all-metal construction, the familiar thumb safety, and gorgeous aesthetics.
+If you like the idea of a shrunk-down, ultra-concealable 1911, we’ve got you covered.
+The Sig Sauer P238 is a micro pistol with everything we know and love about the classic pistol, including all-metal construction, the familiar thumb safety, and gorgeous aesthetics.

-It also strips just like your Grandpa’s trusty 1911, so there’s no learning curve at all.
+It also field strips just like a full-size 1911, so there’s no learning curve at all as long as you’re familiar with the platform.

-The SIGLITE sights are really what sets this mousie apart from the hordes.
-Most pocket pistols have marginal sights, but SIG went whole-hog with the P238 and slapped their 3-dot SIGLITE tritium night sites.
-These things really pop and help compensate for the short sight radius that makes every mouse gun hard to shoot accurately.
+The SIGLITE sights help set this mousie apart from the hordes, too.
+Most pocket pistols have marginal sights, but this pistol comes with tritium sights from the factory.
+These things really pop — day or night — and help compensate for the short sight radius that makes every mouse gun hard to shoot accurately.

-Check out our full review of the Sig Sauer P238 for all the deets.
+Check out our full review of the Sig Sauer P238 for all the details.

 Prices accurate at time of writing